 Dia also exports to a vector graphic or any other popular format.
 It does not support native mathematical formatting of text, but you can circumvent this limitation as Dia allows an export to a Latex TikZ figure.

 To this day I resort to Dia anytime I stumble upon a too frustrating case of diagramming, despite my best intent towards a more elaborate solution.

 Both Asymptote and TikZ, however, facilitate certain types of diagrams more than others.
-You’ll find packages/libraries for rendering mind-maps, mathematical tree structures, fractals, circuits, automata, and other proprietary visuals.
+You’ll find packages/libraries for rendering mind-maps, mathematical tree structures, fractals, circuits, automata, and other proprietary types of schematics.

-All of the above programming frameworks render vector graphics, that is those that are scale invariant.
+All of the above programming frameworks render scale-invariant vector graphics.
 The graphical options below, work similarly.
 It’s simply a matter of preference.

 I also discovered draw.io, which provides both a cloud-based and an offline client.
 I’ve only experimented with the cloud solution, but it impressed me with how rapidly I succeeded at connecting and arranging the primitive shapes within only minutes of learning.

 All of the above solutions are available for all major platforms.

 Sometimes I wish for a quicker method to render visualizations.
 But I’m probably more of the culprit, not the solutions available.